 Members

-BFA's external audit is carried out by KPMG Angola, under the terms of the service provision rules laid down in BNA's Notice No. 09/21.
+BFA’s external audit is carried out by Ernst & Young Angola, in accordance with the rules governing the provision of services laid down in BNA Notice No. 09/21.

-The Bank upholds and ensures that its external Auditor Firm (KPMG Angola) fulfils the applicable regulatory and professional requirements, and that its objectivity and independence is not compromised.
+The Bank asserts and ensures that its auditors are independent in terms of compliance with applicable regulatory and professional requirements, and that their objectivity is not compromised.

-Accordingly, BFA has incorporated numerous mechanisms into its corporate governance practices and policies to safeguard the independence of the external audit firm's auditors.
+Accordingly, BFA has incorporated several mechanisms into its corporate governance practices and policies to safeguard the independence of its external auditors.